Crystalwarrior/KFO-Server/README.md

 * **showname_nuke**
     - Clears all shownames from non-staff members.
 * **showname_set** "ID/IPID" "showname"
-    - Sets a target's showname to be the given one, or clears it if not given one.
+    - Sets a target's showname to be the given one, or clears it if not given one.* **switch** "character name"
+* **switch** "character name"
+    - Switches you to the given character.
+If some other player in the area is using it, they will be forced to the character select screen.
 * **unban** "IPID/IP"
     - Unbans the specified IPID/IP.
 * **unbanhdid** "HDID"